Bar Journal - Winter 2005

 By: Nina Gardner, Chair

 Editor's Note: This executive summary of the report of the Task Force on Family Law, and the condensed version of the report's recommendations which follows the introduction, were edited by Wendy Ducharme for this edition of the New Hampshire Bar Journal.
 This executive summary was not published with the initial report, issued Nov.
 1, 2004, but it has been reviewed and approved by Task Force chair Nina Gardner.
-The complete report, with appendices, is available in the NHBA Newsroom.
+The complete report, with appendices, is available online.

 The Task Force on Family Law was created by statute in 2002 to support the creation of a non-adversarial system for families undergoing divorce, separation, custody disputes and other emotionally charged matters.
 The Task Force's charge was to: